openshift/enhancements/enhancements/olm/operator-bundle.md

 * For an operator The metadata can be downloaded independently of the manifest.

 ### Implementation Details/Notes/Constraints
-* The initial implementation target will be Docker v2-2 `manifests`, `manifest-lists`, and docker client support, for maximum compatiblity with existing tooling.
+* The initial implementation target will be Docker v2-2 `manifests`, `manifest-lists`, and docker client support, for maximum compatibility with existing tooling.
 * We want the entire operator bundle to be identifiable and retrievable using the same identifier/URL.

 #### Docker